|HPS 0410||Einstein for Everyone|

 are equally good.
 C's reporting of the tachyon traveling

-back in time is as good as A's reporting of the tachyon traveling
+backwards in time is as good as A's reporting of the tachyon

-forward in time.
-That the figure showing observer A looks more
+traveling forwards in time.
+That the figure showing observer A looks

-natural is just an accident of the way the figures have been drawn.
+more natural is just an accident of the way the figures have been

-We could equally well draw the figures so that C's worldline is
+drawn.
+We could equally well draw the figures so that C's worldline

-vertical.
-Then, as shown at left, the natural reading would be to
+is vertical.
+Then, as shown at left, the natural reading would be

 The standard time travel paradox is the one in which a time traveler travels back in time and kills his or her grandfather; so that the time traveler is never born; so the time traveler doesn't travel back in time!
 This closed loop produces a contradiction.
 The time traveler both exists at some time and and does not exist at the same time.